 This page is about contributing code, for other types of contribution (non technical) see this page.
 If you want to get involved we can also chat!

 Silex is free and open source since 2009, it is up to us to keep it alive and competitive.
 Contribute to Silex today, give it exposure, help test the beast, add features or fix bugs.
-Get help from the team on the forums
+Get help from the team on the forums and community chat

 Useful links: